maddox-lab/BlindSpot/README.md

 1) Users are strongly encouraged to maintain backups prior to use.
 2) Some of the fun quotes at the end are from pop culture.
 I take no ownership of those quotes and they belong to their respective creators.
 3) If Microtubules being the best cytoskeleton element at the end makes you sad, please note that the person who oversaw this being published insisted it stayed.
 4) This does not change actual image data acquired, so to maximize its efficacy, please try to keep imaging procedures as uniform as possible to help decrease bias as much as possible.
+5) Future updates will avoid updating the structure of the blinding_key.csv file, attempting to keep any parts of the workflow more consistant.

 ## Acknowledgements: